Manik2000/nh-2025-movie-map/web/README.md

 4. Open your browser and go to `http://localhost:8000`

-## Deploying to GitHub Pages

-1. Push your code to a GitHub repository
-2. Go to your repository settings
-3. Navigate to "Pages" in the left sidebar
-4. Select "Deploy from a branch"
-5. Choose "main" branch and "/web" folder
-6. Click "Save"
-7. Your visualization will be available at `https://yourusername.github.io/repository-name/`

 ## Data Structure

 The visualization uses movie data with the following structure: